ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab003.md

 }
 {% endhighlight %}

-In this example you are using the _Map()_ method to map the value from the ADC, which is a range 0 - 4095 (or 0 -1023 for the MCP3002), to a range of 0 - 300, which is used to define the width of the darkness indicator bar in the UI.
+In this example you are using the _Map()_ method to map the value from the ADC, which is a range 0 - 1023 (or 0-4096 for the 12-bit MCP3208), to a range of 0 - 300, which is used to define the width of the darkness indicator bar in the UI (max width is 300).

 Next, return to the _SensorTimer\_Tick_ method and use the Visual Studio Lightbulb feature to add an event handler for __LightLed()__.